authelia/authelia/docs/content/en/configuration/methods/environment.md

 overrides the configuration files.

-*__Please Note:__ It is not possible to configure several sections at this time, these include but may not be limited to the rules section in access control, the clients section in the OpenID Connect identity provider, the cookies section of in session, and the authz section in the server endpoints.*
+*__Please Note:__ It is not possible to configure several sections at this time, these include but may not be limited to the rules section in access control, the clients section in the OpenID Connect 1.0 Provider, the cookies section of in session, and the authz section in the server endpoints.*

 ## Prefix